Special Assessments for Critical Infrastructure Needs.

 (3) An estimate of the portion of the cost of the project to be assessed.

-(a1) Preliminary Assessment Resolution. - Upon the receipt of a petition as provided for under subsection (a) of this section, the board of commissioners shall adopt a preliminary assessment resolution containing all of the following:
+(a1) Preliminary Assessment Resolution. - Upon the receipt of a petition as provided for under subsection (a) of this section, the city council shall adopt a preliminary assessment resolution containing all of the following:

 (1) A statement of intent to undertake the project.